jzengg/betabuds/src/data/chapter1.md

 blonde and had nearly twice the usual amount of neck, which came in very useful as she spent so much of her time craning over garden fences, spying on the neighbors.
-The Dursley s had a small son called Dudley and in their opinion there was no finer boy anywhere.
+The Dursleys had a small son called Dudley and in their opinion there was no finer boy anywhere.